matusbucher/MED-decomposition/README.md

 ## Building

 So far, building was tested only for Linux.
-Soon build scripts for other OS will be added as well.

 ### Linux